brendt/stitcher.io/src/content/blog/2017-10-22-phpstorm-performance.md

 these options to their full extent, there are some things that are never used.

 Disabling unused plugins can be a start, but disabling inspections has a much bigger impact.
-Take a look at the list and decide for yourself which onces you don't need: `Settings > Editor > Inspections`.
+Take a look at the list and decide for yourself which ones you don't need: `Settings > Editor > Inspections`.

 ## Language injection